Amsterdam Travel: The Best Things to do in Amsterdam in Spring

 Welcome to Spring in Amsterdam!

-(P.S.
-If you're still planning your trip, bookmark these posts so you can make your Amsterdam winter holiday the very best: Where to Stay in Amsterdam - Neighbourhood Guide, The Best Hotels in Amsterdam for All Budgets, Tips for Staying in Self-Catering Accommodation in Amsterdam, 100+ Free Things to do in Amsterdam, The Best Photo Spots in Amsterdam, and Tips for Cycling in Amsterdam.
+Where to Stay in Amsterdam - Neighbourhood Guide / The Best Hotels in Amsterdam for All Budgets / The Best Hotels in Central Amsterdam / Tips for Visiting Amsterdam on a Budget / Tips for Finding Tulips in Amsterdam / Finding Cherry Blossom in Amsterdam/ How to Spend One Day in Amsterdam / Tips for Staying in Self-Catering Accommodation in Amsterdam / 100+ Free Things to do in Amsterdam / The Best Photo Spots in Amsterdam and Tips for Cycling in Amsterdam

 Best Things to do in Amsterdam in Spring

-Now we've got the weather bit out of the way, let's really get stuck into the many fun things to do in Amsterdam in spring.
+Now we've got the weather bit out of the way, let's really get stuck into the many fun things to do in Amsterdam in springtime.

 And the best places to see some tulips around the city?
 I love the tulips on show in the garden in Vondelpark, in the pond outside the Rijksmuseum in Museumplein, and those growing in the round flower beds on Magere Brug, but just keep your eyes open everywhere and you can't fail to see them.